Ninth and Tenth Grade Writing Standards

 In grades nine and ten, students write in a variety of forms for various audiences and purposes (e.g., to explain, inform, analyze, entertain, reflect, persuade).
 Students exercise the rhetorical strategies of narration, exposition, persuasion, and description to produce essays of at least 1,500 words each.
 Specifically, writing standards for 9th and 10th grades stipulate that students write in the following forms:

 - Narrative/Creative: Ninth and tenth grade students write in a variety of narrative, expressive, and reflective forms, including biographical and autobiographical narratives and short stories.
-In these essays, students relate a sequence of events and communicate the significance of the events through concrete sensory details (e.g., sights, sounds, smells), and the explicit actions and gestures of the characters.
+In narrative essays, students relate a sequence of events and communicate the significance of the events through concrete sensory details (e.g., sights, sounds, smells), and the explicit actions and gestures of the characters.
 Ninth- and tenth-graders develop the plot or events further by creating dialogue and interior monologues to depict the characters’ feelings and locating scenes and incidents in specific places.
 Students are expected to use literary devices and make effective use of descriptions of appearance, images, shifting perspectives, and sensory details.
 In addition, students learn to pace the presentation of actions to accommodate changes in time and mood.

 - Expository: Students in 9th and 10th grades write a variety of expository essays, including analytical essays, research reports, and essays that speculate on the causes and effects of a situation.
 Students assemble evidence in support of a thesis, including information on all relevant claims and perspectives, and compose introductory, body, and concluding paragraphs.
 Expository essays in these grades should address readers’ potential misunderstandings, biases, and expectations, and make distinctions between the relative value and significance of specific data, facts, and ideas.
 In writing expository essays, ninth- and tenth-graders are expected to convey information and technical terms from primary and secondary sources, accurately and coherently, as well as integrate quotations and citations into the text while maintaining the flow of ideas.
 Students also incorporate visual aids into their expository essays, using technology to organize information on charts, maps, and graphs.

-- Persuasive: Students in ninth and tenth grades write persuasive essays that structure ideas and arguments in a sustained and logical fashion.
+- Persuasive: Students in ninth and tenth grades learn how to write persuasive essays that structure ideas and arguments in a sustained and logical fashion.
 Persuasive essays in these grades should use specific rhetorical devices to support assertions (e.g., appeal to logic through reasoning; appeal to emotion or ethical belief; relate a personal anecdote, case study, or analogy).
 Ninth- and tenth-graders are expected to clarify and defend positions with precise and relevant evidence, including facts, expert opinions, quotations, and expressions of commonly accepted beliefs and logical reasoning.
 Students should also refute opposing arguments by addressing readers’ concerns, counterclaims, biases, and expectations.

 - Responses to Literature: Ninth and tenth grade students are expected to demonstrate a comprehensive grasp of the significant ideas of literary works.
 Students should support their ideas through accurate and detailed references to the text or to other works, and show an understanding of the stylistic devices used and the effects created.
 Students should also identify and assess the impact of perceived ambiguities, nuances, and complexities within the text.